tomtrogdon/URCMethod.jl/README.md

 # URC Method
-A Jupyter notebook with an implementation of the URC metho
+A Jupyter notebook with an implementation of the URC method